-Upon the occurrence of (i) the Company's termination of the management agreement without cause or (ii) the Manager's termination of the management agreement upon a breach by the Company of any material term of the management agreement, the Manager will be entitled to a termination fee equal to three times the average annual management fee during the 24-month period prior to such termination, calculated as of the end of the most recently completed fiscal quarter.
+Upon the occurrence of (i) the Company's termination of the management agreement without cause or (ii) the Manager's termination of the management agreement, the Manager's termination of the management agreement, the Manager will be entitled to a termination fee equal to three times the average annual management fee during the 24-month period prior to such termination, calculated as of the end of the most recently completed fiscal quarter.
 As of June 30, 2022 and December 31, 2021, no event of termination of the management agreement had occurred.